andrewwong97/matcha/README.md

 docker-compose up -d --build    # deployed on port 3000
 ```

+To see active container logs, run `docker ps` to find the names of your containers.
+Then run `docker logs -f <CONTAINER_NAME>`.

 If you are running Docker from AWS, make sure you allow traffic to port 3000 or change this line in `docker-compose.yml`:
 ```
 FROM: - "3000:3000"